Pakistan keen to build on Super League success

 Many see PSL as a turning-point, not just for the country'scash-strapped cricket board but also for young cricketers who have missed out on opportunities to interact with and learn from leading international players.

-Habib Bank Limited, the country’s biggest bank, is the PSL's title sponsor while Haier Group, a major electronics and home appliances company, and Qatar Oil have bought franchises.
+Among those who have bought the franchise are Habib Bank Limited, the country’s biggest bank, Haier Group, a major electronics and home appliances company, and Qatar Oil.

 If all goes according to plan, PSL will generate revenues of approximately $50 million, according to cricket board estimates.
 A 10-year forecast sees the board making profits of $50-60 million.